 The festive holiday months are upon us and with them comes some of my favorite things – family, fun, and food.
 So, if you’re looking for a dish to catch eyes and please palates, make my scrumptious goat cheese and sage stuffed mushrooms for your holiday soiree!

 A Stuffed Mushroom Dish for Your Next Soiree

 I know that in my family, finding just the right dish for a family holiday gathering can sometimes be a challenge.

-You need to choose a dish that nobody else is bringing, but will please the wide variety of tastebuds at the get together.
+Why?
+Because you need to choose a dish that nobody else is bringing, but will please the wide variety of tastebuds at the get-together.

 A common misconception about mushrooms is that they are vegetables.
 In reality, they are a type of fungus, but don’t let that deter you!